 Local people, fisherman and navigators believe and hold faith in the Princess of the Pranang Cave that she will preserve and protect their livelihood and fulfill one’s wishes.
 When their wishes are fulfilled, votive offerings would be made at the shrine.
 Common gifts are flowers and incense sticks, but usually the spirits of the Goddess are offered a special gift, the lingam, which is carved from wood.
 The belief of the lingam and holy womb shall create fertility and prosperity to the whole earth and mankind.”

-1) Walk Southward along Railay East and make a right towards the trail to the viewpoint.
+- Walk Southward along Railay East and make a right towards the trail to the viewpoint.
 Bypass the viewpoint and continue onward until the trail opens up to Phra Nang Beach.

 6) Go Kayaking in Railay Beach

 This passageway will ultimately lead you to the beautiful Phra Nang Beach.
 But we’d suggest first taking some time to paddle around the small limestone islands just off the coast.
-If you’re decently fit, kayaking is one of the essential things to do in Railay Beach!
+Another kayaking consideration is to paddle in the opposite direction, to Ton Sai beach.

 7) Watch an Epic Sunset on Railay Beach

 Railay sunsets are magical.
 The formula of beach + ocean + cliffs becomes a perfect recipe when the sun is dropping down into the sea.
 Railay West is the obvious choice to watch the nightly spectacle and it’s a good place to do it.
-Grab a drink and enjoy the show!

-And while our next suggestion may seem counterintuitive, there is also some great sunset viewing on Railay East if you walk north past the Last Bar and towards the Great View Resort.
+And while this next suggestion may seem counterintuitive, there is also some great sunset viewing on Railay East if you walk north past the Last Bar and towards the Great View Resort.
 The east-facing shoreline actually begins to curve back towards the Railay isthmus, affording amazing sunset opportunities.
 We suggest popping over to Tew Lay Bar for a sunset cocktail (see “Drinking in Railay” section).

-8) Explore Phra Nang Cave (Diamond Cave)
+8) Explore Tham Pranangnai Cave (Diamond Cave)

-You can get right in the middle of Railay’s signature cliffs by taking a quick stroll though Phra Nang Cave, also known as Diamond Cave.
+You can get right in the middle of Railay’s signature cliffs by taking a quick stroll through Tham Pranangnai Cave, also known as Diamond Cave.

-There’s a smooth walkway with lighting, so this Railay activity really doesn’t require much effort.
-The lighting is dim, so we recommend bringing a flashlight (torch) to be able to really see the interior caverns in full.
-It may not be the biggest or most spectacular cave in the world, yet it is well worth the modest 5-minute walk to get there and the 40 baht entrance fee.
-This cave is also a great consideration for one of the few things to do in Railay on a rainy day.
+There’s a walkway with lighting, so this Railay activity really doesn’t require much effort.
+Some of the lighting is dim, so we suggest bringing a flashlight (torch) to be able to really see the interior caverns in full.
+Also, look for bats!
+But don’t shine your light at them.

 9) Search for Monkeys in Railay